 Following are the character-defining elements found in four HCA designations; they are preceded with a brief summary.
 Required by the Local Government Act, it is these descriptions of character-defining elements that “justify” the designation of the areas.

-Note: The summary and descriptions are offered to exemplify character-defining elements used to describe HCAs.
+Note: The following summary is offered to exemplify character-defining elements used to describe HCAs.
 This is not intended to provide an exhaustive or authoritative list, as each area will have its own specific character-defining elements and values.

 Summary of the three examples: